 What's important is the quote feed which also depends on the broker.

 Be cautious of Dealing Desk accounts, unless you are specifically interested in conditions offered by them.
-Their features usually include momentous execution, fixed spreads and low minimum deposits.
+Their features usually include momentous execution, instant execution and comparatively low minimum deposits.
 This simply means you are trading with the broker rather than through it.

 Volatility is what keeps your trading activity moving.
 However, if you're not careful it can also completely destroy it.
 When volatile, the market moves sideways, which makes spreads grow and your orders slip.